Zywave/booster/src/_areas/blog/posts/2022-08-release-notes-july-2022-1.md

 # ZUI Tabs rewritten without Polymer

-One of the last ZUI components that heavily relied on Polymer was ZUI Tabs.
+One of the last ZUI components that heavily relied on Polymer was ZUI Tabs `<zui-tab>`.
 In our efforts to rewrite ZUI Tabs, we tried our best to keep the ZUI Tabs functionality the same to not break current implementations of ZUI Tabs in Zywave products.
 There may be minor differences, but nothing major that should prevent users from completing their tasks.

 <docs-spacer></docs-spacer>